npmcdn-to-unpkg-bot/txt/pages/2016/06/declarative-design-tools/index.md

 ### A smattering of set theory

-The cool thing is this isn't a difficult problem to solve.
-Since we came to the unanimous decision that designers should code, we've learnt that computers have all sorts of fancy and esoteric concepts like _variables_, _loops_, and _arrays_ which we can use to build tools that fix our design process.
+The cool thing is this isn't a difficult problem to solve: computers have all sorts of fancy and esoteric concepts like _variables_, _loops_, and _arrays_ which we can use to build tools that fix our design process.

 Time for a quick math lesson.
 Here are some sets: